krr-up/mapf-instance-generator/README.md

   {maze,random,room}

 optional arguments:
-  -h,         --help           show this help message and exit -v,         --visualize      convert to and visualize with asprilo -m,         --meta           gets and adds meta informations
+  -h,          --help               show this help message and exit -d DISTANCE, --distance DISTANCE  min. manhatten distance from start to goal -v,          --visualize          convert to and visualize with asprilo -m,          --meta               gets and adds meta informations

 required arguments for all:
-  -s SIZE,    --size SIZE      size of instance
-  -a AGENTS,  --agents AGENTS  number of agents
+  -s SIZE,     --size SIZE          size of instance -a AGENTS,   --agents AGENTS      number of agents

 required arguments for room:
   -w WIDTH,    --width WIDTH        width of rooms

 required arguments for random:
   -c [0-100],  --cover [0-100]      percentage of vertices covered
   ```
 Warning: As the used arguments impact the problem difficulty, long runtime is to be expected e.g. for high values for --size or low values for --cover.